Inside The Mütter Museum Of Philadelphia, Where Some Of History’s Strangest Medical Oddities Are On Display

 The National Library of MedicineThomas Dent Mütter in the 1830s.

-Born in Virginia in 1811, Thomas Dent Mütter was orphaned at just 8 years old and went on to graduate from the University of Pennsylvania's medical school in 1831.
-Dr. Mütter opened his own office shortly thereafter and his unique empathy as a young surgeon quickly garnered many loyal patients around Philadelphia.
+Born in Virginia in 1811, Thomas Dent Mütter was orphaned at just eight years old and went on to graduate from the University of Pennsylvania's medical school in 1831.
+Dr. Mütter opened his own office shortly thereafter, and his unique empathy as a young surgeon quickly garnered many loyal patients around Philadelphia.

-The good doctor was inclined to help even the most hopeless of cases; those with drastic disfigurements that most people considered "monsters."
-He also became renowned for his knowledge and ability to treat rare conditions, and he would be the first surgeon in the United States to administer anesthesia to patients.
+The good doctor was inclined to help even the most hopeless of cases, such as those with drastic disfigurements who most people considered "monsters."
+He also became renowned for his knowledge and ability to treat rare conditions, and he would be the first surgeon in Philadelphia to administer ether anesthesia to patients.

 Over the course of his career, Thomas Mütter amassed a large collection of research materials along with medical oddities and anomalies that he used to teach his students as a professor.
 This wide array of specimens would be what first populated the museum when it opened in 1863, just four years after his death from gout and lung disease.